brikis98/yevgeniy-brikman-homepage/_posts/2011-07-17-taxpayers-choose.md

 Having said that, the fact that teachers need donations to do their job and that&mdash;with all due respect to the wonderful work of Charles Best&mdash;DonorsChoose has to exist at all, is downright disturbing.
-Think about it for a minute: the *future of this country* depends entirely on having a well educated population; **what kind of future can we have if teachers must beg for money just to be able to do their jobs**?
+Think about it for a minute: the *future of this country* depends entirely on having a well-educated population; **what kind of future can we have if teachers must beg for money just to be able to do their jobs**?

 ## What if taxpayers could choose?